Falkland Islands

 Most of the islands are hilly and mountainous, which makes them an interesting place to explore during an expedition cruise.
 Additionally, the Falklands’ biodiversity makes the islands an ideal choice for bird and wildlife lovers around the world.

-• The Falkland boasts a robust population of almost 3000 people.
+• The Falkland Islands boast a robust population of almost 3000 people.

 • Most of the people living on the islands are of British descent and are known as “Kelpers”.

-• Sheep vastly outnumber human beings on the island, with a population of around 500,000.
-That’s around 166 sheep for every person.
+• Sheep vastly outnumber human beings on the island, with a population of around 500,000 (around 166 sheep per person).

 • There’s only one true town on the Falklands – Stanley, with a population of a little over 2,100 people.

-• There are no native trees on the islands.
-Any trees you see on your Falkland Islands expedition have been imported.
+• There are no native trees on the islands, so any trees you see on your Falklands cruise have been imported.

-• 80% of the Earth’s Black-browed Albatrosses make their breeding grounds on the islands.
+• 80% of the Earth’s black-browed albatrosses make their breeding grounds on the Falkland Islands.

 Loading